-You can now select the binary gender option (M or F) you would like printed on your U.S. passport, even if the gender you select does not match the gender on your supporting documentation such as a birth certificate, previous passport, or state ID.
+You can select the gender marker you would like printed on your U.S. passport.
+The gender you select does not need to match the gender on your supporting documentation such as a birth certificate, previous passport, or state ID.
 We no longer require medical documentation to change the gender marker on your U.S. passport.

 To replace a limited-validity passport with a full-validity passport in this situation, submit Form DS-5504.
 To use this form, you must apply within two years of your previous passport's issuance date.
-You do not have to pay fees unless you are requesting optional expedited service.
+You do not have to pay fees unless you are requesting optional, expedited service.
+Please note that expedited service is not yet available if you are applying for a passport book with an X gender marker.
 If your limited-validity passport was issued more than two years ago, please use Form DS-11 and follow the steps on our Apply In Person page.

-We are committed to promoting the freedom, dignity, and equality of all people – including LGBTQI+ persons.
+We are committed to promoting the freedom, dignity, and equality of all people – including LGBTQI+ individuals.

-It means you can select the gender you would like us to print on your U.S. passport by simply checking M or F. You no longer need to provide medical certification or a physician’s letter when applying for a U.S. passport in a gender that does not match the gender on your citizenship evidence or photo ID.
+It means you can select the gender you would like us to print on your U.S. passport, by selecting male (M), female (F), or unspecified or another gender identity (X).
+You no longer need to provide medical certification or a physician’s letter if the gender marker you select for your U.S. passport does not match the gender on your citizenship evidence or photo ID.
+Your citizenship evidence or identification document does not need to match the gender you are requesting.

 The requirements to update your child’s gender are the same as the requirements for an adult.
 Both parents or legal guardians must provide consent when applying for a child under age 16.